kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 ResourceClaims.

-It also leads to additional work for the device_taint_eviction controller since it needs to maintain an index to find all pods using a ResourceClaim rather than just looking at the list of pods in the `ReservedFor` list.
+It also leads to additional work for the device_taint_eviction controller since it needs to maintain an index to find all Pods using a ResourceClaim rather than just looking at the list of Pods in the `status.reservedFor` list.

 ## Alternatives